RTBSD/RTBSD/README.md

 - 3. Adaptation to more real-time operating systems: Such as FreeRTOS, ThreadX, and Nuttx ...

-Several design concepts of RTBSD include:

-- 1. No user space division: Since most real-time operating systems do not strictly distinguish between kernel space and user space, all code in RTBSD runs in the kernel space, simplifying the system architecture.
-- 2. Dependence on the C standard library: Since the namespace of the BSD kernel is very similar to that of C libraries such as Newlibc, RTBSD uses the header files of the C standard library to solve the problem of namespace missing in some transplantation processes.
-- 3. Compatibility with multiple BSDs: Taking FreeBSD as the main transplantation object, the driver bus foundation and SYSINIT mechanism of FreeBSD are fully transplanted.
-The automatic configuration of FreeBSD drivers can be realized through autoconf, while the drivers of NetBSD and OpenBSD need to be manually managed.

-The usage method of RTBSD:

-RTBSD is not a ready-to-use solution.
-More precisely, it is a set of tools for transplanting drivers and components from BSD systems, aiming to make the transplantation process more efficient and smooth.
-Generally speaking, the transplantation process needs to go through the following steps:

-- 1. Function verification: Implement and verify the target function to be transplanted on the hardware using the BSD system.
-If there are problems, feedback and fix them to the upstream.
-- 2. Code copying: Keep the original directory structure and copy the code to the corresponding directory of libBSD.
-- 3. Header file shielding and reference: Shield the header files in the original BSD code.
-According to actual needs, meet the compilation requirements by referencing the header files in bsd_compat.h.
-- 4. Method stubbing and annotation: For the methods not implemented in LibBSD, perform stubbing processing in bsd_stub.h; for the parts not suitable for compilation and use, use macros for annotation.
-- 5. Compilation script configuration: Add the source file and header file directories to the compilation script respectively.
-Function verification: In the same hardware environment, use the combination of LibBSD and RTOS to implement and verify the functions.

-Why choose the BSD system:

-The choice of the BSD system as the source of drivers and components is mainly based on the following advantages:

-- 1. Loose license: The BSD system components use a loose license, allowing developers to modify and distribute the code according to their own needs, providing great freedom for developers.
-- 2. Excellent implementation and documentation: The BSD drivers and components have excellent implementation quality and are accompanied by complete documentation, which makes the code easy to understand and transplant.
-- 3. Complete system architecture: The BSD system has a complete kernel and user mode, and all the required code is included, providing rich resources for transplantation.

-The emergence of RTBSD was inspired by [RTEMS-LibBSD](https://github.com/RTEMS/rtems-libbsd) (porting the entire FreeBSD driver components to the RTOS).
-Unfortunately, RTEMS-LibBSD only supports use in RTEMS.
-Therefore, RTBSD was redesigned with reference to RTEMS-LibBSD, enabling it to support more RTOSes.

-Another key factor for the formation of RTBSD is the [cheribuild](https://github.com/CTSRD-CHERI/cheribuild) project.
-This project provides a method for cross - building FreeBSD on Linux distributions (mainly Debian and Ubuntu), which is a key prerequisite for the formation of RTBSD (after all, it is impossible to persuade everyone to install a FreeBSD).

 This repository currently supports use in the Debian 12 AMD64 environment and integrates the following functions:

 - 1. Building of FreeBSD AARCH64 image and running through QEMU.